oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 * The name of the file follows the format \`\<noun\>\_\<operation\>\_jobs.py\`.
 In this case, we can use something like \`user\_bio\_truncation\_jobs.py\`.
 * The name of the job follows the convention: \<Verb\>\<Noun\>Job.
 In this case, we can name the job as \`TruncateUserBioJob\`.

+We will also use the `DATASTORE_UPDATES_ALLOWED` property, which controls whether a Beam job can modify datastore entities.

+**Why Use DATASTORE_UPDATES_ALLOWED?**

+- When set to True, the job can modify datastore entities (e.g., truncating bios).
+- When set to False, the job should behave as an audit job, simulating the logic without making actual changes.

+This property helps distinguish between migration jobs that modify data and audit jobs that merely report potential changes.

 Here’s what one implementation of the job could look like \-